 When to sell your home?

 FNB’s Property Barometer cites an increase in emigration as a reason for selling residential homes – from 4.6% (of sellers) in 2016 to 7.4% in 2018.
 Your home may be your biggest asset and it’s advisable to sell first and wait for the transfer to take place before you leave the country.
 This also allows enough time to pack up your home and select what will go with you.
 Once you have made the decision to sell your home, get hold of your Leadhome property expert to make the move as seamless as possible.
-Remember you pay one flat fee of R39,995 + VAT – on successful transfer only – and your local property expert will give you all the advice and support you need to sell your home efficiently.
+Your local property expert will give you all the advice and support you need to sell your home efficiently.

 If you’re relocating with your family, tempers will flare and there will be frustrations along the way.
 Aside from your own family’s fears and sense of loss, there may even be hostility from friends who will be left behind.
 “Even when only one person leaves his or her country, emigration is never just an individual event.
 Both those leaving and those staying behind are deeply impacted by the act of migration,” writes Wits professor of psychology Maria Marchetti-Mercer on the Homecoming Revolution website.
 Those you’re leaving behind may have a sense of being abandoned.
 Remind them that instant technology allows us to keep in touch more than ever before.